 What is the Best Crow’s Feet Treatment?

 Crow’s feet, the fine lines that extend from the outer corners of the eyes toward the temples, are one of the first signs of facial aging.
 Often caused by squinting, crow’s feet begin to appear in our 30s.
 Thankfully, there are fast acting, long lasting treatments available for crow’s feet, like Botox, and preventative measures like retinol that patients in their late 20s and early 30s can try.
-Learn about the best crow’s feet treatment options available at the LASSI in Carmel.
+Learn about the best crow’s feet treatment options available at the LASSI in Indianapolis.

 Top 3 Crow’s Feet Treatment Options